VityaSchel/bunsogs/PLUGINS.md

 }
 ```

-**How it works with multiple plugins?** If any of plugins return `reject` — the message is rejected, otherwise it is sent as normal.
+**How it works with multiple plugins?** If any of plugins return `reject` — the message is rejected, otherwise if any of plugins return `drop`, it is dropped, otherwise it is sent as normal.

 #### `onRecentMessagesRequest` callback